lastlink/google-app-script-ts-jest/readme.md

 * `npm run test:watch`

 ## Debugging
-* Can use debugger in app script ide in browser or jest debugger
+* Can use debugger in app script ide in browser or jest debugger in visual studio code